 For hardwood floors, polyurethane is better than varnish.
 Oil-based poly will provide you with a rich color with even a single coat.
 Water-based poly will give you a more natural look with less odor.
 However, in the long run, oil-based polyurethane is more durable and protects the wood better against heat.
 But if water-based polyurethane dries quickly, so it is a good option if you are in a hurry.

 Varnish contains a high concentration of solids, making it more resistant to UV radiation from sunlight.
 The resin, oil, and solvents in varnish also add to its durability.

-Varnish has lower toxicity, higher resistance to UV radiation but you need a high degree of skill to apply it.
-If mixes or applied incorrectly, the varnish is prone to bubbling, peeling, or cracking.
+Varnish has lower toxicity and higher resistance to UV radiation but you need a high degree of skill to apply it.
+If mixed or applied incorrectly, the varnish is prone to bubbling, peeling, or cracking.

 As an indoor wood sealer, the best choice is polyurethane which you can use for finishing indoor projects like cabinets, bookshelves, desks, and various types of furniture.
 Varnish, on the other hand, serves best for outdoor applications.

 When deciding on which finish to use, you have to consider the variables that we have discussed here.
 If you choose carefully, you will always be successful in making the best-looking woodworking projects around.

 Related post – Read about wipe-on poly here.